Stanislava Klimashevskaya: Awards

-Stanislava Klimashevskaya was awarded two gold medals: at the International Industrial exhibition in Madrid in 1884 and at the International Agricultural Exhibition in Naples.
+Klimashevskaya was awarded two gold medals: at the International Industrial exhibition in Madrid in 1884 and at the International Agricultural Exhibition in Naples.

 Collections

 The funds of the Astrakhan State Museum contain most of the photographs of Klimashevskaya studio, with more than three hundred and fifty pieces and several albums, in which there are many portraits, especially of youth, student, children's, group, family, and wedding photographs.
 Representatives of different strata of society were photographed in the studio, among which there are many famous names: Chernyshevsky, father John of Kronstadt, governor Sokolovsky, merchants brothers Gubin, Nariman Narimanov and others.
 Complex photographs were also taken in the atelier, involving a large number of people.
 Klimashevskaya was the only photographer assigned the rank of “Court Photographer of His Majesty the Shah of Persia” in Astrakhan.
 It was a great honor and responsibility to bear such a high rank.